pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

 ![download csv results](/assets/img/posts/2024-04-11-basketball-data-acquisition/ncaa_wbb_player_info_step4.png "download csv results")

-With the CSV downloaded, the only step left is to import the data (after removing all blank and duplicate rows).
+With the CSV downloaded, the only step left is to import the data (after deleting all blank and duplicate rows).

 ```python